 They are a good fit for high frequencies, and that is why you will find Klipsch speakers preferred in some music genres and films for high-frequency sound.

 Those trying Klipsch speakers for the first time find them expensive, but after comparison with another version on the market, finally, they see value in them.

-All Klipsch products are at the premium budget range, and their focus is providing customers with quality sound.
+All Klipsch products are in the premium budget range, and their focus is providing customers with quality sound.

 Also, when you compare other brands selling in the same range, Klipsch does better in terms of sound clarity.

 Over the years, Klipsch has come up with various products, and almost all of them produce a clear sound.
 When you test the competitors ranging at the same range as Klipsch, you may struggle to tell the sound difference.

 It is prudent, though to spend more time scrutinizing further to avoid ending up with speakers you will come to regret later.